HrMav/Health-Analytics/SCENARIOS.md

 **Scenario 1:**

-RBC Counts The red blood cell count of a healthy person was measured on each of
+RBC Counts: The red blood cell count of a healthy person was measured on each of
 15 days.
 The number recorded is measured in 106 cells per microliter (uL).